 Bee Pollen is perhaps second only to honey in its widespread use and availability, but it is no second best when it comes to nutritional benefit.

-Fortunately, the bioavailability of bee pollen and other bees products has improved greatly in recent years due to new potentiation processes developed by bee pollen manufacturers, resulting in a product termed ‘potentiated bee pollen’.
+Fortunately, the bioavailability of bee pollen and other bees products has improved greatly in recent years due to new potentiation processes developed by manufacturers.
 This process lifts the bio availability of the product so that more of it can be ingested and absorbed by the stomach, hence more of its nutrients and active ingredients can be released into the body.
 Whereas 10 years ago the typical ingestion efficiency of bee pollen was as low as 5-10%, it is now as high as 80% or even greater in some instances, due to the new potentiation process.
-It therefore may no longer be necessary to consume bee pollen in large dosages to gain access to its many benefits.
+It therefore may no longer be necessary to consume the substance in such large dosages to gain access to its many benefits.

-But other than energy, what are the other benefits of bees products such as bee pollen ?
+But other than energy, what are bee pollen’s benefits?

 Clinical studies generated by the medical community, along with articles and books written by industry experts claim that the benefits of bee pollen extend to natural longevity and a capacity for slowing down the aging process.
-Personally I think anyone who adopts a healthy lifestyle, exercises regularly, eats well etc etc, has the capacity for extending life and living more healthily into old age.
+Personally I think anyone who adopts a healthy lifestyle, exercises regularly, eats well etc, has the capacity for extending life and living more healthily into old age.
 Should that person supplement their food intake with products like bee pollen, with its high nutrient content, then it makes sense that there are going to be benefits which work alongside the other healthy activities which go to promote longevity and good health into old age.
-It’s common sense.
-Staying fit and healthy requires some work and commitment, and anyone thinking they can circumvent the process, be a couch potato and take a spoonful of bee pollen every day, is simply deluding themselves.
-So use it as part of a normal healthy regimen and its highly probably that you will gain from the benefits of bee pollen.
-Take a look at this article here which describes bee pollen benefits and the nutritional content of the product.

 Weight loss and natural weight control are also listed as bee pollen benefits. [learn more here about bee pollen and weight loss].
-There are studies relating to this which focus on bee pollens affect on the metabolism and it’s use in dissolving fat cells.
+There are studies relating to this which focus on bee pollens affect on the metabolism and its use in dissolving fat cells.
 Also, the lecithin in bee pollen is considered by many to reduce people’s craving for food and other addictive substances such as tobacco and alcohol.
-I can’t really comment on the general addictions, but certainly when I take bee pollen it does give more of a sense of being satiated when consumed with cereals or in a smoothie drink for example.
-Remember, bee pollen is classified as a food and not a drug.
-Given it’s consumption in larger quantities that regular vitamin products, it stands to reason that it will give more nutritionally and also give a sense of fullness when consumed as part of a meal.
-Also, bee pollen and weight loss, discussed in more detail.
+I can’t really comment on the general addictions, but certainly when I take the product it does give more of a sense of being satiated when consumed with cereals or in a smoothie drink for example.

 Bee pollen may also be effective in lowering your cholesterol levels and providing some relief from seasonal allergies, as discussed in “Bee Pollen and Allergies“.

-So what is the real key to bee pollens benefits ?
+So what is the real key to its benefits ?

-Again, we’re not qualified to say that bee pollen is the answer to your dietary supplement needs, but there is overwhelming documented evidence that you can benefit from the use of bee pollen and other honeybees products.
+Again, we’re not qualified to say that this product is the answer to your dietary supplement needs, but there is considerable documented evidence that you may benefit from the use of bee pollen and other honeybee products.